 So what does this mean for building a brand?

-Our new social/local/mobile surroundings also mean the cost of attention is sky-high.
+Finally, our constantly shifting social/local/mobile surroundings also mean the cost of attention is sky-high.
 For brand communication to work, it can’t just sputter on about what is does — a meaningful brand has to give, solve, entertain and serve a purpose.
 It has to fit within the context of a customer’s story.

-Indie strategist for hire
+Brand strategist for hire

 If you would like to talk about how we can build a relevant brand in a rapidly changing culture, please contact me by commenting below (comments not published) or email me directly at: firstname.lastname@example.org.